Support for the digital economy is key to boosting technological innovation and services and essential to driving productivity growth.

 Almost all aspects of everyday life and business are becoming increasingly digital.
 That is why broadband networks, software development, cyber security and innovative digital technologies such as artificial intelligence and blockchain are priority areas for the EIB.
 The smart use of green digital technologies can also serve as a key enabler for climate action and environmental sustainability.
 They can help to better allocate resources, reduce emissions and pollution, and prevent biodiversity loss and environmental degradation.

-In 2021, the EIB supported small business, startups and larger companies as well as the public sector to drive digitalisation and innovation in the EU and beyond.
-Our financing helped to boost new digital business models, connected 3.5 million households to fixed fibre and enabled 6.8 million subscriptions for 5G services.
+In 2022, the EIB supported small business, start-ups and larger companies as well as the public sector to drive digitalisation and innovation in the EU and beyond.
+Our financing helped to boost new digital business models, connected4 million households to fixed fibre and enabled6.6 million subscriptions for 5G services.

 Projects eligible for financing